inahga/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 correct.
 (For the first `AggregationJobContinueReq` the value should be `1`;
 for the second the value should be `2`; and so on.)
-If the Leader is one step behind (e.g., the Leader has resent the previous HTTP request), then the Helper MAY attempt to recover by sending HTTP 202 status Accepted and discontinuing any further work.
-In this case it SHOULD verify that the contents of the `AggregationJobContinueReq` are identical to the previous message (see
+If the Leader is one step behind (e.g., the Leader has resent the previous HTTP request), then the Helper MAY attempt to recover by sending HTTP 202 status Accepted without performing any additional work on the aggregation job.
+In this case it SHOULD verify that the contents of the `AggregationJobContinueReq` are identical to the previous message (see {{aggregation-step-skew-recovery}}).
-{{aggregation-step-skew-recovery}}).
 Otherwise, if the step is incorrect, the Helper MUST abort with error `stepMismatch`.

 If the Helper finds the `AggregationJobContinueReq` to be valid, it immediately responds with HTTP status 202 Accepted.
-The Helper is now ready to continue preparation for each report, asynchronously from any further requests from the Leader.
+The Helper is now ready to continue preparation for the aggregation job, asynchronously from any further requests from the Leader.

 Let `inbound` denote the payload of the prep step.
-The Helper computes the
+For each report, the Helper computes the following:
-following:

 ~~~
 (state, outbound) = Vdaf.ping_pong_helper_continued(agg_param,